 - Carmina Cianciulli, Assistant Dean (Dean's Office Suite Room 210G)

 - Laura Hricko, Continuing Education Programming Specialist (Admissions Suite)

-- Kari Scott, Assistant Director for Student Life (Exhibitions Suite Room 110F)
+- Kari Scott, Assistant Director for Student Life (Dean's Office Suite Room 210O)

 - Grace Ahn Klensin, Assistant Director (Admissions Suite)

 - Dave Logan, Director of Advising (Advising Suite)

 - Marissa Georgiou, Advisor (Advising Suite)